Canon T6s vs Fujifilm X-Pro2

 The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the T6s has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T6s has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the T6s was succeeded by the Canon 77D.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T6s or the Fujifilm X-Pro2 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.